MOsama10/Hieroglyphic-translation-to-English/README.md

 ### Fine-Tuning Approaches

 1. **Prepare the Dataset:**
-   - Ensure the dataset is in a structured conversational format.
+   - Ensure the dataset is in a structured format.
    - Include Gardiner codes with their English translations.

 2. **Train the Model:**